-SQL Server 2019 Editions
+SQL Server 2019 Versions

 SQL Server 2019 is available in five basic editions distinguished by price, performance, scale and licensing rules.
 Progent can help you decide which editions make sense for your needs, and Progent can also help you simplify license management.

-Parts of Microsoft SQL Server 2019
+Elements of SQL Server 2019

 Master Data Services (MDS)